COVID CRIME: THE SCIENCE

-RNA presumed to be viral was elicited via a “viral RNA kit” from a lab preparation containing:
+RNA presumed to be viral was elicited via a “viral RNA kit” in conjunction with a lab preparation containing:

 - cells from cancerous lung tissue,

-The Drosten team then ran a random PCR test on this preparation (not clear why as it appears to have been inconsequential) and a specific PCR test “targeted to the novel coronavirus”.
+The Drosten team then ran a PCR test “targeted to the novel coronavirus”.
 For this specific test, they used primer sequences “communicated from the WHO’s SARS etiology network” by scientists from the U.S. CDC.
 As noted, they then went to the US National Library of Medicine genetic database to look for matched sequences.

 They found 20 DNA fragments, “most” of which “matched human chromosome sequences”, from which they concluded the original human samples had been amplified.
 It is unclear if these “matches” were 100% and how many Drosten et al meant by “most” as there is no explicit information in the paper included about this.
 In addition, the team did not appear to do a homologous gene search to see if any of the DNA fragments they identified might have derived from the monkey cells, inasmuch as humans share 93% of their DNA with monkeys.
 (This is a presumable reason they have been used in the very studies purporting to prove the last of Koch’s postulates with regard to the presumed viral pathogenic origin of disease.)

-Lanka describes Drosten’s actions in 2003 as the “conceptual creation of an RNA strand allegedly belonging to a new virus”.
-He further explains:
+Lanka describes Drosten’s actions in 2003, which applies to all laboratory “science” regarding “viruses”, as the “conceptual creation of an RNA strand allegedly belonging to a new virus”.

 “Only the prior determination of the sequence of a virus makes it possible for scientists to develop a specific PCR test designed to detect the given genetic sequence that belongs to a virus.
 In other words, the PCR test requires the preparation of a genetic ‘template’”.